mark-whiskeyman/mark-whiskeyman.github.io/README.md

 ## About me:

-In 2015 i decided to change my career by going back to school!
+In 2015 I decided to change my career by going back to school!
-Right now I am an Assistant Manager
+Right now, I am an Assistant Manager
 Soon I will develop software.
 Later I will lead a software development team.

-# ePortfolio - Latest Updates are at the top
+# e-Portfolio - Latest Updates are at the top

 ## Professional Self-Assessment
 See the [FULL TEXT HERE](https://github.com/mark-whiskeyman/mark-whiskeyman.github.io/blob/master/Professional_Self_Assessment.md)
 The artifact selected for this e-portfolio showcases my skills in the Areas of Software Design and Engineering, Data Structures and Algorithms, and Databases.
 The e-portfolio focuses on 5 outcomes in brief:

-- Building Collaberative Environments
+- Building Collaborative Environments

 - Deliver Professional Quality Communications